Ethereum’s London hard fork has activated at block 12,965,000 and EIP-1559 is now active.

 EIP 1559 – the so-called Ethereum free market overhaul, was originally proposed in 2019 by Vitalik Buterin and Eric Conner and has been in active development ever since.
 The Ethereum cat herders held a community call on 26th Feb 2021 on EIP 1559 featuring the major stakeholders concerned with the proposal.

 The next few months, however, will see the project take the next few steps on its development.
-However, at a recent All Core Developers Call on the 5th of March, it was decided that EIP-1559 will be packaged with the London hard fork of July 2021, thus the proposal has been green lit for the month of July.
+However, at a recent All Core Developers Call on the 5th of March, it was decided that EIP-1559 will be packaged with the London hard fork of August 2021, thus the proposal has been green lit for the month of July.
 Ethereum’s London hard fork has activated at block 12,965,000 and EIP-1559 is now active.

 At the end, as every solution ties to ease Ethereum’s pains, EIP-1559 would increase the long-term sustainability.